zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-testing-in-production-overview.md

 ## Sideloading

-The difference betweeen sideloading and testing in production is the endpoint from which the extension is loaded.
+The difference between sideloading and testing in production is the endpoint from which the extension is loaded.
 The following query string can be used to load an extension by using the address bar.

 ```<protocol>://<environment>/?feature.canmodifyextensions=true#?testExtensions={"<extensionName>":"<protocol>://<endpoint>:<portNumber>"}```